+Insert Transport Image

-Who we are Our Objectives
+Our Objectives

 SEStran participates in a diverse range of transport projects and events on a local, national and international scale.
-All our work is focused on delivering against our core strategic objective areas: We have highlighted the relationship between our work and our strategic objectives with an icon for each of our objectives and key priorities.
+All our work is focused on delivering against our core strategic objective areas:

-Objectives

-e

-i

-Economy - to ensure transport facilitates economic growth, regional prosperity and vitality in a sustainable manner

-Accessibility - to improve accessibility for those with limited transport choice (including those with mobility difficulties) or no access to a car, particularly those living in rural areas

-Environment - to ensure that development is achieved in an environmentally sustainable manner

-Safety and Health - to promote a healthier and more active SEStran area population

-Corporate - to continually improve performance to achieve greater efficiency and effectiveness in SEStran service delivery.
+- 1. Economy to ensure transport facilitates economic growth, regional prosperity and vitality in a sustainable manner - 2.
+Accessibility to improve accessibility for those with limited transport choice (including those with mobility difficulties) or no access to a car, particularly those living in rural areas - 3.
+Environment to ensure that development is achieved in an environmentally sustainable manner - 4.
+Safety and Health to promote a healthier and more active SEStran area population - 5.
+Corporate to continually improve performance to achieve greater efficiency and effectiveness in SEStran service delivery.

+We have highlighted the relationship between our work and our strategic objectives with an icon, a number in a circle relating to each of our objectives and the key priorities represented by each of the following icons:

-Who we are SEStran Team
+SEStran Team

-SEStran has a staff of ten, and one Cycling Scotland embedded officer, as of April 2020:
+SEStran has a staff of 10, and 1 Cycling Scotland embedded officer, as of April 2020:

-- Partnership Director Jim Grieve
+- Partnership Director, Jim Grieve

-- Senior Partnership Manager Anna Herriman
+- Senior Partnership Manager, Anna Herriman

-- Programmes Manager Keith Fisken
+- Programmes Manager, Keith Fisken

-- Strategy and Projects Officer Jim Stewart
+- Strategy and Projects Officer, Jim Stewart

-- Project Officer Julie Vinders
+- Project Officer, Julie Vinders

-- Active Travel Officer Peter Jackson
+- Active Travel Officer, Peter Jackson

-Headquarters

-SEStran's operational and administrative premises are based in Edinburgh at Victoria Quay.

-- Business Manager

-Angela Chambers
+- Business Manager, Angela Chambers

-- Business Support Assistant Cheryl Fergie
+- Business Support Assistant, Cheryl Fergie

-- Business Support Officer Hannah Markley
+- Business Support Officer, Hannah Markley

-- Cycling Scotland Officer Beth Harley-Jepson
+- Cycling Scotland Officer, Beth Harley-Jepson

-- Marketing Intern

-Rhianne Forrest
+- Marketing Intern, Rhianne Forrest

-Partnership Board

-The board consists of 20 elected members from the partnership local authorities and nine appointed non-councillor members.
-The Partnership Board meet quarterly.

 Local Authority Partners

 City of Edinburgh, Clackmannanshire, East Lothian, Falkirk, Fife, Midlothian, Scottish Borders and West Lothian.